 The study adopts survey research design which is cross-sectional in nature.
 This type of research design is adopted because the information about the variables represents what is going on at only one point in time.
-Primary data was collected from the population of the study using selfadministered questionnaire.
+Primary data was collected from the population of the study using self-administered questionnaire.
 The population of the study consists of 793 final year students of Federal University Dutse (FUD) during the 2017/2018 session where the sample size of 266 obtained from the population using Yamanee formula and 30% was added to the sample size as recommended this change the sample size to 346.
-University students are ideally suited for the study as they are about to engage in the actual entrepreneurial behaviour (Krueger et al., 2000).
-The researchers choose FUD final year students not by priority rather because the entrepreneurship education curriculum is considered the same across all the universities in the country and all the student took the courses in their 200 and 300 level respectively.
+University students are ideally suited for the study as they are about to engage in the actual entrepreneurial behaviour (Krueger, et. al. 2000).
+The researchers chose FUD final year students not by priority rather because the entrepreneurship education curriculum is considered the same across all the universities in the country and all the student took the courses in their 200 and 300 level respectively.
 Simple random sampling technique was adopted given the fact that the population is homogeneous in nature.
-Out of the 346 questionnaires distributed 305 were filled and returned, 23 had more than 10% missing values and one was an unengaged response, thus they were all deleted.
-However, 282 were valid and useful for analysis.

-The instrument for measuring entrepreneurship education (EED) was adapted from Ooi, et al., (2011), individual entrepreneurial orientation (IEO) from Boltone & Lane (2012) and finally entrepreneurial intention (EIT) from (Liñán & Chen, 2009), all questions were in close ended form and responses were on a 5 point likert scale, thus: strongly agree, agree, undecided, disagree and strongly disagree.
+Out of the 346 questionnaires distributed 305 filled and returned, 23 had more than 10% missing values and one was an unengaged response, thus they were all deleted.
+However, 282 were valid and useful for analysis (Hair, Balck, Babin, Anderson & Tatham, 2006).
+The instrument for measuring entrepreneurship education (EED) was adapted from Ooi, Selvarajah & Meyer (2011) individual entrepreneurial orientation(IEO) from Boltone & Lane (2012) and finally entrepreneurial intention (EIT) from (Liñán & Chen, 2009), all questions were in close ended form and responses were on a 5 point likert scale, thus: strongly agree, agree, undecided, disagree and strongly disagree.